kavithacm/Movie-Genre-Prediction/README.md

 # Movie-Genre-Prediction
-Developed a Predictive Analysis model using Apache Spark to predict genre of the movie with high F1-score.
+Constructed an end to end Predictive Analytics Pipeline using Python spark and Logistic Regression algorithm to predict and classify movies based on genre.
+Implemented word2vec along with the machine learning algorithm and achieved high f-score of 0.99.
+Represented in the Kaggle ’20.